A Gaia House online offering with Sari Markkanen

 Meditation retreats can be very nourishing; however, as they require sustained meditation practice, they also need some stability of psychological health.
 If you have recently (within the past year or so) experienced significant trauma or psychiatric illness, or if you are currently experiencing acute emotional distress such as serious depression or anxiety, it may not be the best time for you to participate in a retreat.
 The teachers might not be able to give you the kind of individual psychological care you need at this time.
 A setting with more opportunities for interpersonal engagement may be more appropriate.

-Online: Joy of Mindful Living: Summer Family Gathering
+Online: Joy of Mindful Living: Autumn Family Gathering

 To register for this retreat: